preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/content-analysis/index.rst

 This option is available in Omnia 7.1 and later.

-You can set up a number of sets for content analysis, to be used by editors.
+You can set up a number of prompts for content analysis, to be used by editors.
 Here's an example:

 .. image:: content-analysis.png